Sustainability

 Natural Gas

-Like most who live in the North, we rely on natural gas in order to heat our main building.
-In 2022, this equated to 13.96 tonnes of carbon emission equivalents (tCO2e).
-Some efforts we have made to limit natural gas usage are using double-pane windows to reduce heat loss, installing a high-efficiency furnace, and using a programmable thermostat to limit heat usage when no one is using the building.
+Like most who live in the North, we rely on natural gas to heat our main building.
+In 2023, this equated to 11.837 tones of carbon emission equivalents (tCO2e), a decrease from 13.96 tCO2e in 2022.
+Efforts to reduce natural gas usage continue, including double-pane windows, a high-efficiency furnace, and a programmable thermostat to reduce heat usage when the building is unoccupied.

 Gasoline and Diesel

-Gasoline is primarily used for our on-site equipment including farming equipment, tractors, and our delivery vehicle.
-In 2022, we used 2490 L of gasoline and 300 L of diesel fuel, which contributed a total of 5.92 tCO2e.
-Consumption by farm/orchard equipment decreased by 32% from the previous year.
+Gasoline is primarily used for our on-site equipment, including farming equipment, tractors, and our delivery vehicle.
+In 2023, we used 1,900 L of gasoline and 365 L of diesel fuel, contributing a total of 5.4883 tCO2e.

 Propane